 Hrithik Roshan has ‘ishq jaisa kuch’ moment with food after months

-MUMBAI: Hrithik Roshan said he got “santushti and tripti” after gorging on lip-smacking beetroot halwa after the song shoot of ‘Isha Jaisa Kuch’ from the upcoming film ‘Fighter’.
+MUMBAI: Hrithik Roshan said he got “santushti and tripti” after gorging on lip-smacking beetroot halwa after the song shoot of ‘Ishq Jaisa Kuch’ from the upcoming film ‘Fighter’.

 Ahead of the film's release on January 25, Hrithik took to Instagram stories, where he shared the making video of the song.The clip shows how Hrithik trained for the song and then was given halwa and protein bars.
 He finished the bowl of halwa within minutes.